All volunteers with a love of nature and wildlife, and wanting to make a positive difference are welcome.

 Volunteers will be expected to fulfill specific functions at the sanctuary, however the management will also ensure that volunteers are given an opportunity to explore the country, and have leisure time.

 Volunteers must be 18 years or older, and will need to secure their own visas if applicable (usually not if duration of stay in South Africa is less than 90 days).
 Information is readily available online, or from travel agents.

-All volunteers will need to sign an indemnity form, and supply personal details, including medical conditions and medications, and contact details of people to contact in an emergency.
-This information must be supplied prior to arrival – click here to download form.
+All volunteers will need to sign an indemnity form, and supply personal details, including medical conditions, and contact details of people in case of an emergency – click here to download form.